-- The Enzymology Laboratory, Level 5 Camila Botnar Laboratory, Great Ormond Street Hospital
+- The Enzymology Laboratory, Level 5 Camelia Botnar Laboratory, Great Ormond Street Hospital (GOSH).

 Preparation of the child and family

-The child and family should be given the relevant written information leaflet on skin biopsy obtainable from the GOSH website (Rationale 13 and Rationale 14).
+- The child and family should be given the relevant written information leaflet on skin biopsy obtainable from the GOSH website (Rationale 12 and 13).

 - that a punch skin biopsy is necessary

 - the reason for the biopsy

 - the potential risks of a punch skin biopsy

 - the expected cosmetic outcome